stevecj/pyurll/README.md

 development.

 ## URL structure breakdown
-Here is an example of the primary conceptual breakdown of a full URL that includes all optional parts into components and sub-components modeled in this package.
+Here is an example of a full URL that includes all optional parts, and how its component parts are modeled in this package.

 - URL: http://www.example.com:80/path/to/resource?key1=value1&key2=value2#PlaceInDocument
   - Network URL: http://www.example.com:80/path/to/resource?key1=value1&key2=value2